Do You Fire an Artillery Cannon at Every Funeral Honors Ceremony?

 Is there a fee?

 Last Salute does not charge for funeral honors but does rely solely upon donations.
 We are not paid or funded by any group or the government.
-Your generosity is is greatly appreciated as it helps us to continue to provide these important services.
+Your generosity is greatly appreciated as it helps us to continue to provide these important services.

 What does a Last Salute military honor ceremony include?

-There are a small number of honor ceremony levels to choose from.
+There are a number of honor ceremony levels to choose from.
 The standard Last Salute honor ceremony includes, One of our 2 “12 Pounder Mountain Howitzer” – Civil War cannons the “Jaime Lee” or the “Mike D” will fire a single volley, the tolling of our memorial bell 3 times, 3 volleys fired from the rifle team (when rifle team is available), the playing of Taps, the folding and presentation of a memorial flag.

 If you prefer, The basic honor ceremony includes the playing of Taps followed by the folding and presentation of a memorial flag to the next of kin.